 I knit this cutie on the fly.
-I didn’t have a pattern but I know I wanted a mesh like pattern.
+I didn’t have a pattern but I knew I wanted a mesh like pattern.
 It was definitely free form knitting.
 I cast on what I thought would be wide enough and just knit away.
 The yarn is a lace weight Pima Cotton/Silk blend from Wildwood Yarns.
 It has a wonderful drape and isn’t too heavy.
 It’s perfect to throw on over my bathing suit to go to the beach or pool.

 June and July are my favorite months.
 Our label business slows down a bit and I have time to breathe and be creative.
 Here are a few of the projects I have been working on.